is now available! Read about the new features and fixes from September.

 Keyboard Shortcut: Ctrl+click (Cmd+click on macOS)

-You can quickly open a file or image or create a new file by moving the cursor to the file link and using Ctrl+click.
+You can quickly open a file or image, or create a new file by moving the cursor to the file link and then pressing Ctrl+click.

 create and open file